 - Melt the dairy free butter in the in a small heavy-bottom saucepan over medium/low heat.
 I used Country Crock Plant Butter avocado oil sticks for this recipe.

-- Once the butter is melted (which only take a minute or 2), whisk in the white sugar, brown sugar, a pinch of salt, and Silk dairy free half and half (or canned coconut milk or canned coconut cream).
+- Once the butter is melted (which only takes a minute or 2), whisk in the white sugar, brown sugar (if making butterscotch), a pinch of salt, and Silk dairy free half and half (or canned coconut milk or canned coconut cream).

 - Whisk together until mixed and bring to a boil over medium/low heat, then boil for 6-7 minutes.